Someone is threatening to share my nudes

 Review your privacy settings so you are in control of who can see your online information.

-Change your passwords regularly to help protect your personal information and use 2-factor authentication wherever possible to secure your accounts.
+Use strong passwords and change them regularly to help protect your personal information.
+Use 2-factor authentication wherever possible to secure your accounts.